AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/resolvers/index.md

 # Declarative resolvers

 Declarative resolvers use changes to the mesh configuration to customize resolved values.
-To make these changes programmatically using JavaScript, see [Programmatic resolvers](./programmatic-resolvers.md)
+To make these changes programmatically using JavaScript, see [Programmatic resolvers](./programmatic-resolvers.md).

+You can also use custom resolvers to batch repeated queries and get better response times.
+For more information, see [Batching](../batching.md).

 ## Declare a resolver to the new `additionalTypeDefs` by using `additionalResolvers`